 A nice gentleman from Nigeria recently sent us a fantastic offer.
 All we had to do was verify some of our bank information and he promised to share a few million dollars with us.
 What a generous soul!

 Criminals are always trying to think up new ways to get at your cash, so the more you know, the better.
-First of all, think of the types of information thieves might want, and learn how to protect that information.
+First of all, think of the types of information thieves might want and learn how to protect that information.
 For example, think of your PIN (personal identification number) that acts as a security key for many accounts.
 Do you have it memorized?
 Great, but is that number recorded anywhere else?
-What about all the places your account number shows up, or your passwords, or even your bank statements?
+What about all the places your account number, passwords, or even your bank statements show up?